About Lakeside Farm Puppies

 “These are super smart, loyal dogs,” Josh described the breed he and his wife raise with his five young children on their fifty-acre farm.
 “They are a hybrid cross between Australian shepherds (highly intelligent herding dogs) and Poodles (known for their soft, curly, non-shedding coats).
 This gives their resulting puppies a low-shedding, hypo-allergenic coat you just want to dig your fingers into, along with an intelligent but easy-going personality, making them excellent housepets.”

 Josh and Joyce have three breeding females, while Josh’s parents and brothers have long enjoyed breeding their own personal Aussiedoodles as well.
-Like Josh and Joyce, Josh’s father Vernon Raber has three breeding females, and three of his brothers each have one, meaning the entire family has a total of nine breeding females.
+Like Josh and Joyce, Josh’s father Vernon Raber has four breeding females and his twin brothers Joel & Josiah each have one.
 As you can imagine, this makes raising Aussiedoodles a full-fledged family affair.
 Josh does the marketing for the entire family.

 “Ours is not a typical dog-breeding operation, where dogs are kept in cages and only see humans at feeding time,” Josh continued.
 “With the exception of whelping season, when the females are actively involved in giving birth and nursing their pups, our dogs have the full run of our farm.
-They roam all over with our kids (Michiah Daniel age 11, Eric age 9, Larita age 7, Amy age 4 and two year old, Lanelle).
+They roam all over with our kids (Michiah Daniel age 13, Eric age 10, Larita age 8, Amy age 6 and three year old, Lanelle).
 As a result, our Aussiedoodle puppies are well-socialized and ready for a home with children when they leave us.”

 Josh added.
 “We do most of our marketing over the internet, although we sell some locally.
 We can ship our puppies all over the country, from California to New York and Chicago to Florida.
 We do our best to get our dogs on direct flights, that way their new owners can easily pick them up right at their local airport.”